 Therefore, the same files are served from your domain (files pulled into theme settings) and CDN (the media library).

 The logo settings are mostly available in the file names header.php.
-Search line that defines the logo path and match it with the CDN resource URL.
-Use child theme to make the necessary changes in the theme file.
+The search line defines the logo path and matches it with the CDN resource URL.
+Use the child theme to make the necessary changes in the theme file.

-To ensure all the links are consistent it is better to use a plugin Better Searcch and Replace.
+To ensure all the links are consistent it is better to use a plugin Better Search and Replace.

 #Method 3: Redirect

-When the site exist at www.newsite.com and newsite.com or you have hosted different versions of site on two seperate address.
+When the site exists at www.newsite.com and newsite.com or you have hosted different versions of the site on two separate addresses.
 This results in duplicate resources.
-There may be some practical reason for doing so, but in reality you end up having two websites, one that exists at the root of the domain and other hosted at the subdomain www.
+There may be some practical reason for doing so, but in reality, you end up having two websites, one that exists at the root of the domain and other hosted at the subdomain www.

 Consequently, having two websites that are deeply connected but end up with duplicate results.

 Solution 3 - Fix Serve Resources from a Consistent URL with Redirect Method

 Here you are advised to select the preferred version and then apply the 301 redirects.
 The 301 redirect ensures that browser and search engines will skip all other versions and go to the preferred version of resources and pages.

 One can also use 302 redirects, which is used when one’s website is still developing and changing.
 This redirect instructs that resources have temporarily been moved.